drivendataorg/zamba/docs/docs/models/species-detection.md

-# Available models
+# Species detection

-The algorithms in `zamba` are designed to identify species of animals that appear in camera trap videos.
+The classification algorithms in `zamba` are designed to identify species of animals that appear in camera trap videos.
 The pretrained models that ship with the `zamba` package are: `blank_nonblank`, `time_distributed`, `slowfast`, and `european`.
 For more details of each, read on!

 ## Model summary